 Can’t make it to Dallas?
 No worries!
 This is a travel show, after all, so it’s only appropriate that it travels around the country.
-See below for the recently released 2018 dates.

 So, we hear you asking…

-What is the Travel & Adventure Show?
+What is the Travel and Adventure Show?

 That might seem obvious but, the first time we went, it was more than we expected.
 It is so much more than people selling travel.
 The main section features booths filled by destinations, travel companies, and vendors.
-There are several stages for presentations and entertainment throughout the day, and a few hands-on activities you can try.
+There are several stages for presentations and entertainment throughout the day, and some hands-on activities you can try.

 Seminars & Workshops

-Beyond the big names, local professionals, well known travel bloggers, and destination experts address a wide range of topics at the Destination Theater and the Savvy Traveler Theater.
+Beyond the big names, a host of local professionals, well known travel bloggers, and destination experts address a wide range of topics at the Destination Theater and the Savvy Traveler Theater.
 How-To seminars cover everything from packing for a cruise, to seeing all three U.S. Virgin Islands in one vacation.
 (If that’s not a value, we’re not sure what is!)

 Entertainment & Hands-On Activities

 Travel memories are often made by trying new activities, and you’ll have a chance to do that, too.
-We’ve climbed rock walls and flew down ziplines.
+We’ve climbed rock walls and flown down ziplines.
 There have been camel rides, scuba pools, Segway courses, and more fun suitable for the entire family.